ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - message_type REQUIRED: urn:ietf:satp:msgtype:transfer-proposal-msg .

-- session_id REQUIRED: A unique identifier (UUIDv2) chosen by the client to identify the current session.
+- session_id REQUIRED: A unique identifier (e.g. UUIDv2) chosen by the
+  client to identify the current session.

-- transferContext_id OPTIONAL: An optional identifier (UUIDv2) used to identify the current transfer session at the application layer.
+- transferContext_id REQUIRED: A unique identifier (e.g. UUIDv2) used to identify
+  the current transfer session at the application layer.

 - transfer_init_claims: The set of artifacts and parameters as the basis